JamesSkemp/words/content/post/muenchian-method-grouping-in-xslt.md

 +++
-title = "Muenchian Method grouping in XSLT" summary = "My investigations on how the Muenchian Method of grouping in XSLT 1.0 works." draft = false comments = true date = "2009-07-01T22:09:00-05:00"
+title = "Muenchian Method grouping in XSLT" description = "My investigations on how the Muenchian Method of grouping in XSLT 1.0 works." draft = false comments = true date = "2009-07-01T22:09:00-05:00"